 Gifted students, especially when they are young, can sometimes be targeted as problems because they are often bored at school.
 They can also be hard on themselves and demand perfection of themselves.
 If individual gifted students are understood, their social/emotional needs are met and their thirst for knowledge and achievement is nurtured, they will not fall into the common pitfall of underachievement.

-In addition to CVUSD’s impressive offerings for gifted students, I believe we can provide more options, especially at the grade school level.
-I would work to ensure that the gifted program at each elementary and middle school campus is meeting the needs of those gifted students who wish to stay at their neighborhood school.
+In addition to CVUSD’s current offerings for gifted students, I believe we can provide more options, especially at the grade school level.
+I support providing effective gifted programs at each elementary and middle school campus that meet the needs of those gifted students who wish to stay at their neighborhood school.

 I believe our high schools already do a great job at serving high-ability/gifted students.
 The Honors, AP and IB level courses, impressive labs, our wide array of foreign language classes and other rigorous class offerings are examples of how our high schools engage and challenge gifted students.

-We just need to ensure gifted students reach high school already excelling and ready to take advantage of these opportunities rather than bored, jaded and drifting into underachievement.
+We just need to continually improve our gifted offerings so that when gifted students reach high school, they are already excelling and ready to take advantage of these opportunities rather than bored, jaded and drifting into underachievement.

-If elected to the Conejo Valley school board, I will support gifted student offerings at all levels and advocate for the individualized needs of these exceptional students.
+As a school board member, I support gifted student offerings at all levels and advocate for the individualized needs of these exceptional students.
 Each one of them has the potential to change the world.